The Expert Strikes Back: Interpreting Mixture-of-Experts Language Models at Expert Level: Expert Specialization

 \textbf{Domain Experts (Semantic):} These experts focus on broad topics.
 We expect them to show high specialization at low $k$.
 They should exhibit both high Routing Specialization (the router sends them domain-specific text) and high Functional Specialization (they promote domain-specific concepts).

 \textbf{Task Experts (Operational/Morphological/Syntactic):} These experts perform precise structural operations (e.g., closing \LaTeX{} brackets).
 They may read tokens from any semantic domain (yielding a low routing score), but they consistently promote specific tokens.
-We expect these experts to show massive spikes in Functional Specialization at high $k$.
+We expect these experts to show sharp increases in Functional Specialization at high $k$.

 As shown in \cref{fig:moe-spec}, plotting the specialization scores reveals a clear trajectory across the depth of a model.
 In the Routing Specialization analysis, we observe a bimodal structure.
 The router begins sorting tokens early in the network, followed by a second, more intensive phase of semantic partitioning in the middle layers.
 This confirms that the router is highly selective about the data each expert receives, consistently deviating from the layer's base rate to filter specific inputs.
 However, the most dramatic shift occurs in Functional Specialization.
-In late layers, the degree to which experts promote unique vocabulary niches skyrockets.
-To put this magnitude in perspective, a JSD of 0.4 in a high-dimensional vocabulary space indicates that an expert is extremely opinionated, essentially overriding the layer's common base rate to promote a narrow set of tokens.
+In late layers, the degree to which experts promote unique vocabulary niches increases sharply.
+To put this magnitude in perspective, a JSD of 0.4 in a high-dimensional vocabulary space indicates that an expert is strongly biased away from the layer’s com- mon base rate toward a narrow set of tokens.

 Crucially, the $k$-sweep resolves the nature of this deep-layer specialization.
 If experts were broad domain specialists, the score for broad categories ($k=10$) would be high.
 Instead, we see that the highest granularity ($k=5000$) pulls dramatically ahead of the broad semantic lines.
-The fact that experts appear far more specialized at high $k$ provides strong quantitative proof for our qualitative findings in \cref{subsec:automatic-spec}: deep-layer MoE experts act primarily as granular Task Experts.
+The fact that experts appear far more specialized at high $k$ provides strong quantitative support for our qualitative findings in \cref{subsec:automatic-spec}: deep-layer MoE experts act primarily as granular Task Experts.
 They do not represent broad semantic domains; rather, they take in relatively general signals and apply a highly precise functional or syntactic transformation to the output space.